 If you are homeless, have a priority need and require temporary accommodation, then we will help with somewhere suitable to stay while we work with you for 56 days to find somewhere more settled to live.

 If possible we will help you to arrange to be 'homeless at home' with family or friends.
 If this is not an option then we will offer you temporary accommodation.

 6. Do you have a local connection?

-- Do you want to live near to a close relative who has lived in Northampton or the Northampton Related Development Area for the last five years to provide or receive support or care?
+- do you want to live near to a close relative who has lived in Northampton for the last five years to provide or receive support or care?

-We may refer you to another council for more help if it is safe to do so and you have insufficient local connection with Northampton or the Northampton Related Development Area.
+We may refer you to another council for more help if it is safe to do so and you have an insufficient local connection with Northampton.

 Slightly different rules apply to care leavers, people leaving prison, people who have been detained under the Mental Health Act and former asylum seekers.